emir996/licenseManager/README.md

 New registered member only can check and see what we have in table.
 In this app if you want to give admin to regular user u have to do that manually in sql file for security reasons.
 Simple practicing app for login admin and users and crud operations.
+For login as admin username:emir, pass: 123.
+Please dont comment about design of app :)